 Doesn’t the super clear water make it difficult for fishing-specifically power fishing?

-Not at all!
-I feel right at home bass fishing the clear glacial waters of Northern Michigan.
-The clear water forces me to be creative, and a better angler and guide, while still being able to utilize power-fishing techniques.
-Most days I don’t find that we have to use finesse approaches to catch quality fish.
+Not at all! we feel right at home bass fishing the clear glacial waters of Northern Michigan.
+The clear water forces us to be creative, and a better angler and guide, while still being able to utilize power-fishing techniques.
+Most days we don’t find that we have to use finesse approaches to catch quality fish.
 But when we do, our own brand of custom hand-poured soft plastic lures can be key.
 These baits are poured prior to every guide trip.
 And as a bonus, because of the clear water, customers are often able to see many of the strikes, adding to the excitement and memories.
-Spend a day on the water with us at Traverse City Bass Guide Service and I think you’ll agree that there’s nothing to be intimidated about when fishing clear water.
+Spend a day on the water with us at Traverse City Bass Guide Service and we think you’ll agree that there’s nothing to be intimidated about when fishing clear water.

 What time of day do trips usually start?